How Local Government Became A Voice for ‘Save The Cowboy’

 2018

 A silent roar went up in the ranching communities.
-A landslide of public comments in protest were submitted to the BLM.
+A significant number of protests were submitted to the BLM.

 ‘Save The Cowboy’ movement became stronger and stronger.